OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 The PetitCat documentation is written so that anyone with a basic education can read it and understand it.
 Having a deeper breadth of knowledge in software development, AI, or cognitive science, can, of course, allow greater appreciation for certain aspects of the project.

--Part I does not require any specialized background knowledge.
+- Part I does not require any specialized background knowledge.
 You should be familiar with moving files around in either your Windows, Mac or Linux desktop/laptop computer.
 Other than that, no specialized knoweldge is needed.
 Part I is perfectly fine for high school students and hobbyists.

--Part II may be fine for high school students, college students and hobbyists as well, given a willingness of some effort to learn things here and there.
+- Part II may be fine for high school students, college students and hobbyists as well, given a willingness of some effort to learn things here and there.
 However, the documentation will guide you on this learning journey.
 The lower level software of the PetitCat project is written in C\C++ in the Arduino IDE.
 You don't need to know these languages or environment in order to use Python with the project.
 However, we provide a very basic C\C++\Arduino tutorial which may be sufficient for most readers who do want to have a bit more control over the Arduino board coding.
 We just touch upon the Python control of the project at the end of Part II, so you are not expected to have much Python knowledge in this part, unless you want to start modifying the Python files.

--Part III is where the PetitCat project becomes more useful -- interfacing the Python code of your AI/AGI project with the PetitCat projects.
+- Part III is where the PetitCat project becomes more useful -- interfacing the Python code of your AI/AGI project with the PetitCat projects.

--Part IV allows you to modify the Arduino C/C++ code to use other robotic embodiments than the default robot car, or to add addtional sensors and actuators to the robot car.
+- Part IV allows you to modify the Arduino C/C++ code to use other robotic embodiments than the default robot car, or to add addtional sensors and actuators to the robot car.

--In Parts V and VI we will integrate the PetitCat project with a cognitive architecture and then a large language model.
+- In Parts V and VI we will integrate the PetitCat project with a cognitive architecture and then a large language model.
 Again, in this part, only intermediate (or even novice) Python coding abilities are required.
 However, we will gently guide you through the project, so that you end up with a super-human intelligent grounded autonomous robot system.

--Part VII really only requires some knowledge of Python.
+- Part VII really only requires some knowledge of Python.
 You do not have to be an expert developer.
 More important, is perhaps a background in AI or cognitive science.
 However, there is no real background prerequisite here.
 Regardless of the reader's background, we provide gentle tutorials on a number of topics, and guide the learner through the concepts of active inference and implementing it in the PetitCat project.

--

 # Part III: Interfacing your Python Code with the PetitCat Project

--
--

-<h1 style="font-size: 24px;">Step #1 -- Time to Get Serious</h1>
+# Step #1 -- Time to Get Serious

 Regardless of your skill level, you have made it this far -- you have built a robot car with your hands, you have learned how to move software around (Part I) and then you learned how to write some software in C/C++, build electronic circuits and make the software control the electronics (Part II).